diazgilberto/db-modeling-design-final-project/README.md

 ----|
 3

-7. Use the GROUP BY clause to list the building code and the total capacity of each building, but only for those buildings whose total capacity exceeds 100
+g.
+Use the GROUP BY clause to list the building code and the total capacity of each building, but only for those buildings whose total capacity exceeds 100

 ```sql
 SELECT BLDG_CODE, SUM(CAPACITY) AS TOTAL_CAPACITY